karllhughes/learn/_posts/2022-02-12-the-ultimate-list-of-developer-podcasts.md

 Topic: Ruby

-The Ruby on Rails Podcast, a weekly conversation about Ruby on Rails, open source software, and the programming profession.
+The Ruby on Rails Podcast, a weekly conversation about Ruby on Rails, open-source software, and the programming profession.
 Hosted by Brittany Martin and Brian Mariani.
 Produced by Mirror Placement.
 Edited by Peachtree Sound.

 ### [Ruby Rogues](https://devchat.tv/ruby-rogues/)